aphelps099/CA-SBDC/wp-content/plugins/custom-twitter-feeds-pro/README.txt

 For simple step-by-step directions on how to set up Custom Twitter Feeds plugin please refer to our [setup guide](http://smashballoon.com/custom-twitter-feeds/docs/ 'Custom Twitter Feeds setup guide').

 == Changelog ==
+= 2.4.6 =
+* Tweak: Made several improvements to the way feeds are updated to make them more reliable.
+* Fix: Fixed multiple issues related to credit limits which would cause the feed to not update and the remaining credits reported to be inaccurate.
+* Fix: Fixed several minor issues and made several security improvements.

+= 2.4.5 =
+* Tweak: Added support for our new [Feed Analytics](https://smashballoon.com/?utm_campaign=twitter-pro-readme&utm_source=changelog&utm_medium=feedanalyticsannouncement) product.
+Get insights as to how your feeds are being used by site visitors.

+= 2.4.4 =
+* New: Added support for GDPR Cookie Compliance by Moove Agency and Real Cookie Banner by devowl.io GDPR plugins.
+* Fix: Added better support for object cache clearing when the feed updates to prevent conflicts with Redis cache and other WordPress caching systems.

+= 2.4.3 =
+* Fix: Plugin hardening.

+= 2.4.2 =
+* Fix: Fixed several issues to make feed updates more consistent and reliable.

+= 2.4.1 =
+* Fix: Plugin hardening.
+* Fix: PHP warnings would be triggered when using a timeline feed.
+* Fix: Fixed an issue preventing reporting on when a feed was last updated.

+= 2.4 =
+* New: Added support for X (formerly Twitter) threads.
+See all threaded posts (tweets) by clicking a button shown underneath the opening post in the thread.
+* Tweak: Added a note on the "All Feeds" page of when a feed was last successfully updated.
+* Tweak: Made the caching system "smarter" to be ultra-efficient with API requests.
+* Tweak: Added information about API credits remaining and when they will reset on the Settings page, "Feeds" tab.
+* Fix: Images in Twitter cards were not being stored and served locally.
+* Fix: Fixed PHP warnings that would occur under some conditions
+* Fix: Fixed several issues with using your own Twitter App including missing images and properly loading more posts.

+= 2.3.1 =
+* New: Added translation files for German, Spanish, Italian and more.
+* Fix: Fixed PHP Fatal error: Uncaught TypeError: Illegal offset type in isset or empty.

+= 2.3 =
+* New: Added support for using your own Twitter App.
+Go to the "Settings" page, "Twitter Integration" area.
+* New: Added a setting to rebrand your Twitter feeds to "X".
+Go to the "Settings" page, "Advanced" tab to enable the branding change.
+* Fix: Fixed Twitter card images not displaying in the customizer.
+* Fix: Fixed issues with license activation that would cause some confusion.
+* Fix: Added a workaround in the event cron is broken so feeds will continue to update.

+= 2.2.5 =
+* Fix: Fixed an error that would occur when trying to change license keys leading to an inability to retrieve new tweets.
+* Fix: Fixed an occasional timeout error when trying to fetch new tweets for feeds.
+* Fix: Fixed a PHP error that would occur when trying to activate a license key under certain circumstances.

+= 2.2.4 =
+* Fix: Fixed a fatal PHP error that would occur when there was an error activating a license for a new site.
+* Fix: Fixed the GDPR features integration with the latest versions of the Cookie Yes plugin.

+= 2.2.3 =
+* Tweak: Promoted tweets (tweets that do not fit the feed source) are automatically removed for feeds that contain only hashtags.
+Search feeds may still contain promoted tweets.
+Clear your cache on the "Settings" page to update existing feeds with this change.
+* Fix: Fixed a fatal PHP error that would occur when the WordPress object cache would store tweet data is the incorrect data type.
+* Fix: Fixed a fatal PHP error that would occur when a few specific errors from the Smash Balloon Twitter API site would occur.

+= 2.2.2 =
+* Fix: Fixed quote tweets and retweeted tweets showing up twice in a user timeline feed.
+* Fix: Fixed an issue where tweets would show the link for a Twitter card above the Twitter card.
+* Fix: Added better error reporting so issues connecting with the new Twitter API would have better instructions.
+* Fix: Fixed a compatibility issue with Social Wall and the new Twitter API workaround.
+* Fix: Fixed PHP errors related to using a legacy feed.
+* Fix: Fixed several issues preventing legacy feeds from working properly.
+* Fix: Prevented a connected account from causing issues with loading more tweets and the persistent cache.
+* Fix: Fixed the clear single feed cache button not working in the customizer.
+* Fix: Fixed the customizer not updating when sources and other settings were changed.

+= 2.2.1 =
+* Fix: Fixed a compatibility issue with Social Wall and the new Twitter API workaround.
+* Fix: Fixed a PHP error that would occur when using a shortcode with no arguments and PHP 8.0+.
+* Fix: Fixed a PHP deprecation warning when using a custom text length and PH?P 8.0+.

+= 2.2 =
+* Tweak: An unlimited number of feeds and sources will update with a limit of 12 updates per day spread out among the feeds.
+For example, if you have 24 feeds with one source, each feed will update every-other day.
+If you have just one feed and one source, this feed can be updated up to 12 times a day.
+Read details [here](https://smashballoon.com/doc/smash-balloon-twitter-changes/?twitter).
+* Tweak: Users will be able to load more tweets, with a varying number of total tweets available (not infinite).
+Tweets are cached and the number of available tweets when loading more will grow over time.
+* Fix: Twitter Cards were not always available.
+They are now available and will be more reliable with the API changes!
+* Fix: Retweets and Quoted tweets were not working properly in the feed.

+= 2.1 =
+* New: Added our new solution for updating feeds!
+This version limits updates to one feed once a day.
+We plan on increasing this limit in the future.
+Read details [here](https://smashballoon.com/doc/smash-balloon-twitter-changes/?twitter).

+= 2.0.6 =
+* Tweak: API calls are prevented in the event that the Twitter API returns an error.
+* Fix: The feature for using your own Twitter App credentials was not working.

+= 2.0.5 =
+* Fix: Home timeline feeds were not working if legacy feeds were not also enabled.
+* Fix: Fixed an issue with our integration with Borlabs GDPR consent plugin to apply changes to the feed only when consent is given.

+= 2.0.4 =
+* Fix: Updated our integration with Complianz GDPR consent plugin to apply changes to the feed when consent is given.
+* Fix: In some circumstances GIFs and some images in the feed were being served from Twitter's CDN when GDPR features were active.
+* Fix: User Timeline feeds would not show retweets even when enabled.
+This is also fixed for the Social Wall integration.

+= 2.0.3 =
+* Fix: Feeds showing a single Twitter list of tweets would not work under some circumstances.
+* Fix: Disabling the "author" element in the customizer would not remove the author element from the shortcode feed unless the author avatar was also disabled.
+* Fix: Fixed empty API requests being made in some circumstances.
+* Fix: Fixed multiple PHP warnings that would occur when certain settings were not configured as expected.
+* Fix: When using the masonry layout, the last tweet would not show a dividing line underneath even if the dividing line was enabled in settings.
+* Fix: If a custom date format was entered for a feed, it would be used even if the date format was not set to "custom".

+= 2.0.2 =
+* Fix: Browser loading animation would not work on pages with a Twitter Feed.
+* Fix: For GDPR plugins that Custom Twitter Feeds integrates with, other plugins that also integrate with those GDPR plugins would not work properly when Custom Twitter Feeds was active.
+* Fix: Images would not always appear after GDPR consent given.

+= 2.0.1 =
+* Fix: Added more workarounds for encoding issues in Twitter Cards.
+* Fix: Fixed the default date format showing differently in the customizer than it did on the front-end.
+* Fix: Fixed translations for date words not applying correctly.
+* Fix: Tablet columns were not working correctly for some layouts.

 = 2.0 =
 * Important: Minimum supported WordPress version has been raised from 3.5 to 4.1.
 * New: Our biggest update ever!
 We've completely redesigned the plugin settings from head to toe to make it easier to create, manage, and customize your Twitter feeds.